 we watched a program on tv this morning that showed us how to make, among other things, peanut butter, pecan butter, vegan apple crumble with vegan custard and the perfect vegan breakfast fry up!
 Did you see it?
 It was presented by two guys and it was really inspiring.
 There are still many ways to really enjoy food without eating meat.

-I can’t think of anything that will make the experience uncomfortable or hard to deal with and after all, it will only be for a week so hey!
+I can’t think of anything that will make the experience uncomfortable or hard to deal with and after all, it will only be for a few weeks so hey!

 And before you think we might totally give up meat by the end of it, I don’t think so.
 But you have to watch this space if you really want to know.